Hierarchical Regularizers for Reverse Unrestricted Mixed Data Sampling Regressions: Volatility Application

 For each dot (i.e., each pairwise comparison between pooled RU-MIDAS and original RU-MIDAS) in Figure \ref{fig:PooledRUM_vs_RUM}, we perform a Diebold-Mariano (DM) test (\citealp{diebold1995comparing}) to test for significant difference in forecast accuracy.
-At horizon $h=1,5,20$, the pooled version is more accurate at 1\% significance level across all twelve models.
-At horizon $h=40, 60$, the pooled version performs better at (at least) 5\% significance level across all twelve models with the exception of ``Houst" for which the improvement is statistically insignificant and for ``all" which is significant at 10\%.
+At horizon $h=1,5,20$, the pooled version is more accurate at 1\% significance level across all eleven models.
+At horizon $h=40, 60$, the pooled version performs better at (at least) 5\% significance level across all models with the exception of ``Houst" for which the improvement is statistically insignificant.
 For $h=120$, there is no significant improvement.
 In sum, we observe that the addition of the pooling constraints to the RU-MIDAS model never leads to significantly worse forecast performance compared to the original RU-MIDAS model, often even better.
 We therefore continue with the pooled RU-MIDAS model and investigate whether the addition of LF macroeconomic variables can improve forecast performance over the standard HAR model.